-The requesting department should contact the Director of Purchasing for the determination that the situation qualifies as an emergency.
-If the Director of Purchasing deems it necessary or prudent, he/she will contact Corporation Counsel for an opinion.
+The requesting department should contact the Purchasing Agent for the determination that the situation qualifies as an emergency.
+If the Purchasing Agent deems it necessary or prudent, he/she will contact Corporation Counsel for an opinion.

 When circumstances support an emergency purchase, the requesting department should, with Purchasing's assistance, attempt to locate a source for the goods or services.
 An attempt should be made to obtain the lowest price from a vendor or contractor who will best meet the requirements.
 When the supplies and the price have been established, the department head or designee will call Purchasing for emergency purchase procedures.
 A written determination of the basis for the emergency and the selection of the particular supplier shall be included in the procurement file.
-As soon as practicable, the requisitioning department shall provide to Purchasing a full record of the emergency procurement action.
-This record shall document what the circumstances and rationale were for pronouncing a lawful emergency situation, while also explaining what the basis was for selecting the particular vendor.
-The requisitioning department shall complete the Emergency Procurement Worksheet (found in the Appendix) and submit it along with the Procurement Request.
-The Emergency Procurement Worksheet shall be included and retained in the procurement file.
+As soon as practicable, a full record of each emergency procurement shall be made and set forth the supplier's name, the amount and type of contract, a listing of the item(s) procured under the contract and purchase order number.